 Each Contract Manager appointed by a party shall ensure that procedures are in place in respect of that party to ensure that there is adequate support for operations provided under this Agreement and timely resolution of problems that may occur including a point of contact to process and resolve such problems.

-At times determined by MEC a meeting of Contract Managers shall be convened to consider any report(s) issued following a request pursuant to Clause 27.4 in relation to:

-performance against service levels; and

-issues arising from those reports and actions to remedy any problems arising from those reports.
+Not used.

 Each party shall notify the the Secretariat of the name and contact details of the Contract Manager appointed by it for the purposes of this Agreement from time to time.
 The Secretariat shall make the provided name and contact details available to other parties on the MRASCo website.

-Each Supplier Contract Manager shall notify the Secretariat of the name and contact details of their nominated Disputed MRoCoS Handling Manager and Erroneous Transfers Handling Manager.
-The Secretariat shall make the provided name and contact details available to other parties on the MRASCo website.

-MEC shall agree and issue appropriate procedures in relation to processes pursuant to this Clause 42 (which procedures shall be subordinate to and shall not be inconsistent with this Clause 42), and the parties agree to comply with those procedures as issued from time to time.

 ENTIRE AGREEMENT

 This Agreement and any document referred to herein represents the entire understanding, and constitutes the whole agreement, in relation to its subject matter and supersedes any previous agreement between the parties with respect thereto and without prejudice to the generality of the foregoing excludes any warranty, condition or other undertaking implied at law or by custom.